stammen/KioskUWP/README.md

 # KioskUWP

-An example on how to run multiple UWP and Desktop Bridge Apps in Kiosk Mode
+An example on how to run multiple UWP and Desktop Bridge Apps in Kiosk Mode.

+The repo describes how to do the following:

+1. Install a UWP app as the default fullscreen app using [Shell Launcher V2] (https://docs.microsoft.com/en-us/windows/configuration/kiosk-shelllauncher)

+1. Launch a second packaged (Desktop Bridge) WPF app from the UWP app using a protocol.

+1. Return to the UWP app when the WPF app is closed.

 # Getting Started

 The following applications are required to be installed:

 * Visual Studio 2017 or 2019 with Windows Universal App Development package installed

+The KioskUWP.sln contains the following projects:

+* KioskUWP - the main UWP app

+* [TreeViewFileExplorer](https://github.com/mikependon/Tutorials/tree/master/WPF/TreeViewFileExplorer) - a WPF App that allows browsing of the files and drives on the computer.

+* PackagingProject - A project to package the TreeViewFileExplorer app as a Desktop Bridge app

 # Build and Run